 Revita has been studied in close to 300 patients in clinical trials globally and within NHS hospitals in the UK.
 Trials have found Revita to be safe and effective for adults with T2D.
 Studies have shown long lasting improvements to insulin sensitivity and other health measures.

-Revita will soon be available to self-pay patients in London.
+Revita is now available to self-pay patients in London.

 Call +44 (800) 3689069 to talk to our Nurse expert